bvarner/varnerized_ant_cpcbm/README.md

 In making my decisions about what to 'Varnerize' vs. purchase and stick to the plans I'll be weighing things based upon:

-* What's already in my component drawers.
-(Do I have an analogous part?)
+* What's already in my component drawers or easily obtainable given current supply chain and production limitations.
+Prioritize functional available parts over form.
 * What I can reasonably 3d-print and combine with something else already in my component drawers.
-(Is this something I could print an analog for?)
+Prioritize self fabrication over purchasing produced parts.
 * Functional Accuracy.
-(Will the modification affect the function of the device?)
+Modifications will prioritize accuracy over workable size.
+I expect some modifications to reduce the work area.
 * Build cost.
-(Is the reduction in cost worth the effort to customize?)
+If I can cut the cost to build by 1/3rd but still retain 80% of the work area and feature set -- then that's a very Varner thing to do.

 Specific changes I'll be investigating:

-* NEMA17 steppers for the COREXY mechanics and any additional offsets or supports necessary for their use.
+* NEMA17 steppers in place of the NEMA11s, and in the case of the head, in place of the NEMA 8.
-* Use of an Arduino Uno R3 + GRBL board instead of the STM32 based Arm board.
+* Use of an Arduino Uno R3 + GRBL board instead of the STM32 based Arm board + GRBL board.
 * 8mm Rods and LM8UU bearings instead of the 6mm rods and LM6UU bearings.
-* 3d printable pulleys that make use of bearings already in my component drawers, or a package of bearings that would be less expensive than the numerous GT2 pulleys in strange configurations and expensive part-counts.
+* 3d printable pulleys based around 683ZZ bearings.
+As of 10/2021 I was able to obtain a 20 pack of these bearings for $10.
+Sourcing the appropirate number of 16-tooth pulleys would have cost more than the 20 pack of bearings.

+Things I did not 'skimp' on:
+* MakerBeam!
+I bought the starter kit, and the tee nuts.
+I _did_ investigate printing the tee nuts and had workable facimilies printed with a 0.4mm nozzle but was not confident about the long-term use of the plastic tee-nuts.
+* Linear rails.
+Experience from building 3d printers told me this was worth it.

 ## Original ANT Project resources
 * Bitbucket: [CPCBM](https://bitbucket.org/compactpcbmaker/cpcbm/src/master/)